EdgeTX/edgetx-user-manual/color-radios/model-settings/telemetry/README.md

 Here you can configure the threshold for the RX alarms.
 The Rx-Stats label will change (Rx-Stats, RSSI, Rqly, Sgnl) depending on the protocol that is used with the model.

-* **Low alarm** - The threshhold value when the "RF signal low" voice prompt will be played.
+* **Low alarm** - The threshold value when the "RF signal low" voice prompt will be played.
 The recommended value is 45.
-* **Critical alarm** - The threshhold value when the "RF signal critical" voice prompt will be played.
+* **Critical alarm** - The threshold value when the "RF signal critical" voice prompt will be played.
 The recommended value is 42.
 * **Disable telemetry alarms** - When enabled, no alarm voice prompts will be played.

 ### **Variometer**